 3. Social distance and avoid crowds.

-Middlesex Hospital Alliance (MHA) recognizes the important role that visitors play in the support and recovery of their loved ones in hospital.
-We continue monitor and adapt our visitor policy to align with provincial direction and regional partners.
+• Middlesex Hospital Alliance (MHA) recognizes the important role that visitors play in the support and recovery of their loved ones while in hospital.
+We continue to monitor and adapt our visitor policy in response to changing local epidemiology while aligning with provincial guidance and our regional partners.

-- One visitor may accompany the patient in the Emergency Department, Ambulatory and Same Day Care areas.
+• One visitor may accompany the patient while in the Emergency Department, Ambulatory and Same Day Care areas.

-- Children may visit when accompanied by an adult and are included in the number of visitors allowed at a time.
+Children may visit in the inpatient areas when accompanied by an adult and are included in the maximum number of visitors (two) allowed at a time.

 Concerns may be expressed through Patient Relations by telephone at (519) 245-5295 ext.
 5594 or by email at patientrelations@mha.tvh.ca.
 A response will be provided on the next business day.
 In an urgent situation, please request the unit manager (or manager on call if after business hours).